 Learning Support Coordinator

 Carcoola’s Student Services aims to provide a sound and well structured support system for students.
-The Learning Support Coordinator (LSC) consults and liaises with the School Principal, Deputy Principal, the School Psychologist, Chaplain and other outside agencies such as disabilities services, consulting teachers, parents and staff to address student needs.
+The Learning Support Coordinator (LSC) consults and liaises with the School Principal, the School Psychologist, Chaplain and other outside agencies such as disabilities services, consulting teachers, parents and staff to address student needs.

 The LSC also collaborates with class teachers, the literacy and numeracy specialists and student services team to ensure Students at Educational Risk have appropriate learning programs.
 Students with medical health issues such as anaphylaxis, asthma and epilepsy are also monitored by the LSC.